-In the literature there exist several studies which model the spread of a disease in a population using a network approach.
-Under this approach, spread reduction measures such as the isolation of people/regions and preventing the contacts among them are modeled by the removal of certain edges and/or nodes from the network.
-A class of studies such as \cite{eubank2006structure}, \citet{kuhlman2010finding}, \citet{kuhlman2013blocking}, \cite{wang2013negative}, and \cite{ju2021node} focus on the minimization of disease spread via edge/node deletion and propose greedy algorithms or heuristic methods while considering a deterministic model for the spread of the contagion.
-Some of these methods are simply based on the centrality measures of the nodes in the network.
-In \cite{enns2015link}, several heuristics for minimizing the spread of diseases in networks are surveyed and compared, while a heuristic for vaccination in networks is proposed in \cite{holme2004efficient}.
-In \cite{kimura2009blocking} another heuristic method is considered for blocking links in networks using a ``contamination degree" as the criterion.
-Interestingly, these heuristic studies often give different recommendations regarding which strategies perform the best, which is caused by the fact that heuristics as opposed to optimal solution algorithms are employed, and different underlying assumptions about the network are made.
+A group of studies such as \cite{eubank2006structure}, \citet{kuhlman2010finding,kuhlman2013blocking} , \cite{wang2013negative}, and \cite{ju2021node} focus minimizing disease spread via edge/node deletion.
+They propose greedy algorithms or heuristic methods while considering a deterministic model for the spread of the contagion.
+Some of these methods are simply based on centrality measures of the nodes in the network. \cite{enns2015link} survey and compare several heuristics for minimizing disease spread in networks, while \cite{holme2004efficient} proposes a heuristic for vaccination in networks. \cite{kimura2009blocking} consider another heuristic method for blocking links in networks using a ``contamination degree" as the criterion.
+Interestingly, these heuristic studies often give different recommendations regarding which strategies perform the best, which arises from the fact that heuristics as opposed to optimal solution algorithms are employed, and different underlying assumptions about the network are made.